 Adults also enjoy the onboard entertainment like the Playlist Productions and Hasbro, The Game Show.
 The Punchliner Comedy Club, which is held in the aft, 400-seat Limelight Lounge, features adults-only shows late in the evening.
-Sports fans appreciate the Casino Bar, with its multiple screens showing worldwide sports events.
-This is particularly fun when the ship is filled with many nationalities like it was on our Mediterranean cruise.
-It's almost like being in a (much) smaller version of a European soccer (football) stadium.
+Sports fans appreciate the Casino Bar, with its multiple screens showing worldwide sporting events.

-On a mega-ship like the Carnival Breeze, adult couples looking for a romantic getaway sometimes forget that they can find quiet spots like the hot tub seen in the photo above.
+On a mega-ship like the Carnival Breeze, adult couples looking for a romantic getaway sometimes forget that they can find quiet spots.
 Strolling the decks at night under the moon and feeling the sea breeze is also a good way to have some romantic time on the ship.
 Parents traveling with kids don't need to forgo time alone.
-They can leave the kids with Camp Carnival's Night Owls program, which offers a host of late-night activities with movies, games, and snacks from room service.
+They can leave the kids for a few hours with Camp Carnival's Night Owls program, which offers a host of late-night activities with movies, games, and snacks.

 Just for Kids

-Carnival Breeze's kid-friendly amenities include supervised programs for three age groups: Camp Carnival (2-11), Circle "C" (12-14) and Club O2 (15-17).
+Carnival Breeze's kid-friendly amenities include supervised programs for three age groups: Camp Ocean (2-11), Circle "C" (12-14), and Club O2 (15-17).
 Each youth facility offers a full schedule of activities throughout the cruise overseen and organized by highly trained staff.

-Camp Carnival, located on Deck 11, is a 5,000-square-foot play area divided into three sections, with each area catering to a different age group and offering a variety of activities.
-Arts and crafts and various age-appropriate toys and games are available for 2-5 year-olds.
-For 6-8 year-olds, video game consoles linked to plasma-screen TVs, sand art machines, spin art and themed activities are offered.
-For the 9-11 year-olds, there are video game consoles, swimming under the stars, scavenger hunts, sport challenges and an array of other fun activities.
+Camp Ocean, located on Deck 11, is a 5,000-square-foot play area divided into three sections, with each area catering to a different age group and offering a variety of activities.
+Arts and crafts and various age-appropriate toys and games are available for kids 2 to 5.
+For kids 6 to 8, video game consoles linked to plasma-screen TVs, sand art machines, spin art, and themed activities are offered.
+For those 9 to 11, there are video game consoles, swimming under the stars, scavenger hunts, sports challenges, and an array of other fun activities.

 Like all "Fun Ships," Carnival Breeze offers educational specialty programs including WaterColors (art); ExerSeas (exercise); H2Ocean (science); SeaNotes (music) and EduCruise (geography).
 Children can also decorate their own custom-designed Camp Carnival T-shirt, get their faces painted for themed activities, play bingo, make their own pizza, and build their own stuffed animal in the Beary Cuddly Workshop with a portion of sales benefiting St. Jude Children's Research Hospital, Carnival's primary charitable partner.

-On specific nights, special late night parties are offered between 10 p.m. and 3 a.m. for different age groups, with dancing on the customized dance floor, fun snacks, giveaways, and more.
-Although fees apply for this Night Owls program, I think most parents appreciate a night out alone, knowing the kids are having fun.
+On specific nights, special late-night parties are offered between 10 p.m. and 3 a.m. for different age groups, with dancing on the customized dance floor, fun snacks, giveaways, and more.

 Circle 'C' and Club O2